Kevin VanNostrand: Glory Kickboxing

 He was scheduled to fight against Massaro Glunder, returning to Madison Square Garden for Glory 55: New York.
-On July 20, 2018, Kevin fought Petchpanomrung Kiatmookao for the Interim Glory Featherweight Championship, due to Robin van Roosmalen's shoulder injury during training.
-The fight went to judges scorecards with a split decision to Petch, the fight was plagued with illegal sweeps and clinching.
+On July 20, 2018, VanNostrand fought Petchpanomrung Kiatmookao for the Interim Glory Featherweight Championship, due to Robin van Roosmalen's shoulder injury during training.
+The fight went to judges' scorecards with a split decision to Petch.
+The fight was plagued with illegal sweeps and clinching.

-The fight between Kevin and Massaro Glunder was rescheduled November 2nd in the Hammerstein Ballroom at Glory 61: New York.
+The fight between VanNostrand and Massaro Glunder was rescheduled for November 2 in the Hammerstein Ballroom at Glory 61: New York.
 Massaro got a knockdown in round two and received a holding call point deduction with 17 seconds remaining in the fight.
-All three judges scored 28-27 in Kevin's favor.
+All three judges scored 28-27 in VanNostrand's favor.

-Serhiy Adamchuk fought Kevin VanNostrand on July 5 at Glory 67: Orlando.
-The fight is rumored to decide the next challenger for the Featherweight belt.
-VanNostrand won with a Unanimous Decision.
+Serhiy Adamchuk fought VanNostrand on July 5 at Glory 67: Orlando.
+The fight was rumored to decide the next challenger for the Featherweight belt.
+VanNostrand won via a unanimous decision.

-A rematch was scheduled for Anvar Boynazarov and Kevin during the back to back events Glory 71: Chicago and Glory 72: Chicago.
-Aleksei Ulianov had Visa problems and Kevin was moved to the main event against Petch.
+A rematch was scheduled for Anvar Boynazarov and VanNostrand during the back-to-back events Glory 71: Chicago and Glory 72: Chicago.
+Aleksei Ulianov had visa problems, and VanNostrand was moved to the main event against Petch.
 The first round had very little clinching, though clinching similar to their first fight plagued the following rounds.
 A point was deducted from Kiatmookao at the end of the fifth round.
 Two judges scored the fight 47-47 for a majority draw.
 The belt stayed with the current champion.

 VanNostrand faced Luis Morales at Lace Up: The Rise of Champions on October 2, 2021, under Glory Kickboxing rules.
-Morales got knocked down twice in the first round and twice in the second round.
-Under glory rules, four knockdowns in a fight is a Technical Knockout.
+Morales was knocked down twice in the first round and twice in the second round.
+Under Glory rules, four knockdowns in a fight is a technical knockout.